bitnami-labs/bitnami-docker-drupal/8-php5/rhel-7/test-results.md

 ## Smoke testing

 Smoke tests are a subset of tests covering important functionality of an application, used to aid assessment if its main functions appear to work correctly.
-They are not a replacement of a properly tested application, which should be done by the upstreaam project.
+They are not a replacement of a fully tested application, which should be done by the upstream project.

-Bitnami maintained dockerfile images are smoke tested in a docker compose deployment to ensure they work properly.
+Bitnami maintained dockerfile images are smoke tested in a docker compose deployment to ensure important functions work properly.

 ## Results